Housebuilder Partnerships

 3. Evaluation Criteria

-Proposals will be selected and/or ranked based on criteriaas outlined below.
-Criteria may be altered at the discretion of the LDA in consultation with its local authority partners.
+Proposals will be selected and/or ranked based on criteria as outlined below.
+Criteria may be altered at the discretion of the LDA in consultation with its Local Authority partners.
 Criteria will include, but are not limited to:

 • Proximity to Core Services and Amenities: The review process will look positively on public transport linkages, proximity to key employment areas, education facilities, public amenities, secure bicycle parking, storage, public and private green/open space.